 Keeping your personal life personal is the key to stopping it from harming your current or future career.
 If it won’t impact your chances of getting hired, enable privacy settings on all your social media accounts so that only your followers and friends can view them.
 If social media is integral to your professional identity (read: if you’re a social media marketer or related position), consider making separate account: one for friends and family, and one for professional contacts.
 In either case, avoid posting anything that could be considered offensive, including profane language, inappropriate photos or even harsh political opinions.
 Additionally, use caution when liking other posts, as they often show up on your profile too.

 Another way to safeguard your privacy?
 Segregate your contacts into personal and professional groups.
-Connect with only your close friends on sites like Facebook and Instagram, and save your professional contacts for sites like LinkedIn.
+Connect with only your close friends on sites like Facebook and Instagram.
+Leave your professional contacts for sites like LinkedIn.
 This allows you to connect with your boss, coworkers, or future employers without revealing too much about your personal life – and without hurting yourself on the job hunt.

 Do you use social media as an asset in the job hunt?
 Have you ever had an employer check you out on social?
 Tell us about it in the comments.